How to make a DIY Jigsaw Table (Step by Step Guide)

 Attaching legs to a jigsaw table.
 Inverted jigsaw fixed to a table with screws.

-NOTE: You can use an adjustable router template guide to cut squares that precisely copy the shape of the leg.
+NOTE: You can also use an adjustable router template guide to cut squares that precisely copy the shape of the leg.
 If you don’t have a router or don’t want to sink the leg in, you can always attach the leg directly to the table.

 Find This Blog Post Useful?